 Why do people pay more for older whisky?
 Take the Glenlivet 12 and 15 year old French Oak reserve single malt, for example.
-Both are bottled at 40% ABV, both are distilled in the Speyside whisky sub-region of the Highlands, so should be the same right?
+Both are bottled at 40% ABV, both are distilled in the Speyside whisky sub-region of the Highlands, so they should possess the same value right?
 Well, the main difference is that the 15 is finished in new, uncharred Limousin oak casks, the kind used for cognac for an additional 3 years.

 The result of the extra ageing and oak treatment is a whisky that invites you to take another sip because of its spice and new-oak notes and bourbon and apples flavour profile.
 Whether it is worth spending a little extra for these differences would depend on personal taste and budget.
 Up to you.
-It’s also worth noting that there are many excellent non-age statement whiskies that will give the more expensive ones a run for their money.
+It’s also worth noting that there are many good non-age statement and affordable whiskies that will give the more expensive ones a run for their money.

-So while looking at the age of a whisky will give you a good idea of the quality and complexity of flavours to expect, you should always try and taste it for yourself and let your nose and palate decide.
+So while looking at the age of a whisky will give you a good idea of its value, the quality and complexity of flavours to expect, you should always try and taste it for yourself and let your nose and palate decide.
 Don’t be so quick to judge.